Upper Camp Program

 Our upper camp groups have 16 campers with 3 counselors who are dedicated to the group all day and all summer long.

 Our older campers at Sprout Westchester experience a wide range of activities and adventures.
 In addition, our 5th and 6th grade campers have one elective period per week where they can choose what activity they would like to focus on.
 Elective choices are just as varied as our general activities and all programs are led by specialists with specific experience in the area of instruction and supported by our general counselors.
-This includes activities such as fishing, sports, ropes course, ceramics, nature and exploration, cooking, Dance, yoga, arts and crafts and so much more.
+This includes activities such as fishing, sports, ropes course, archery, ceramics, nature and exploration, cooking, music, dance, yoga, arts and crafts and so much more.

 A SAMPLE DAY AT CAMP